 For Your Information

-Also, you can check out the Online Safety videos created by CEOP (Child Exploitation Online Protection).
-They have created educational videos that parents can watch together with their children and they are suitable for both Key Stage groups.
+You can also check out the Online Safety videos created by CEOP (Child Exploitation Online Protection).
+They have created educational videos that parents can watch together with their children and they are suitable for both key stage groups.
 Their YouTube channel features other educational videos that are worth taking a couple of minutes to watch for more information on how to protect your child.

 - To watch the Key Stage 1 (Infants) video, please click here here to the "Lee and Kim" cartoon.